icedland/iced/src/csharp/Intel/README.md

 <img align="right" width="160px" height="160px" src="../../../logo.png">

-Iced is a high performance x86 (16/32/64-bit) instruction decoder, disassembler and assembler written in C#.
+Iced is a high performance and correct x86 (16/32/64-bit) instruction decoder, disassembler and assembler written in C#.

 It can be used for static analysis of x86/x64 binaries, to rewrite code (eg. remove garbage instructions), to relocate code or as a disassembler.

 - ✔️Supports all Intel and AMD instructions
+- ✔️Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm) and fuzzed
 - ✔️100% C# code
 - ✔️The formatter supports masm, nasm, gas (AT&T), Intel (XED) and there are many options to customize the output
 - ✔️The decoder is 2x+ faster than other similar libraries and doesn't allocate any memory